hashicorp/terraform-provider-azurerm/website/docs/d/logic_app_workflow.html.markdown

 * `location` - The Azure location where the Logic App Workflow exists.

+* `integration_account_id` - Specifies the integration account id to link this Logic App Workflow.

 * `workflow_schema` - The Schema used for this Logic App Workflow.

 * `workflow_version` - The version of the Schema used for this Logic App Workflow.
 Defaults to `1.0.0.0`.